-Neo-Malthusian Prophets of Doom
+Neo-Malthusian prophets of doom

 The discourse of imminent ecological disasters is leading us down the path of real economic disasters